Q-dimi/return_tests/README.md

 # return_tests

-Tests if a functions return value matches a regular expression, data type and data value in the row of the set. https://www.npmjs.com/package/return_tests
+Need to check the return values of functions across your files?
+Try return_tests.
+It is fast, simple, easy to use and even has a UI for you so you don't have to write any code to view your errors. return_tests tests if a functions return value matches a regular expression, data type and data value.

 ## How To Configure